software-pek-com/GridWorld/README.md

 The solution to the test project has been developed in Java using Visual Studio Code (VS Code).
 Since Java is not my main skill I decided to take the path of least resistance and used what I know works: Visual Studio Code for coding and debugging, and Docker for deployment.

+This document describes tools used, how to build and debug, and how to package and deploy the binaries to Docker as the chosen platform.
+The code itself is well documented with a good set of unit tests.
+In the time available it was not possible to provide complete code coverage with tests.
+I write software with unit tests from the start (e.g. TDD), except for boiler plate code.
+Also, given that I am not a Java expert, I am not aware of all coding patterns (structure of code comments, formatting, tools etc) so this project is the best I could do in a couple of coding sessions.

 ### Build and Debug

 To build and debug you need to open the GridWorld workspace in VS Code (assuming the current directory is GridWorld):